tjcsl/cslbot/README.md

 Adding Modules
 --------------
 To add a module place a <mod>.py file in the commands dir.
-The file must contain a def cmd(c, msg): method definition.
+The file must contain a def cmd(e, c, msg): method definition.
 The file will only be run if it is marked executable.